 In truth, passenger traffic revenue rarely generated a profit, unlike freight.
 But Henry Huntington’s urban rail involvement was so connected with his hugely successful real estate development, that many lines on the Pacific Electric’s rail system had ultimately been run at a loss.
 But by 1920, when most of their real estate holdings had been developed, the major income source began to dry-up, and Huntington was now long out of the picture.

-Continuous Improvements of roads and highways meant more and more of the PE’s inner-city tracks now had to share streets with automobiles and trucks, often slowing rail traffic to a crawl.
-As traffic congestion increased, the speed and efficiency of the streetcars declined and inevitably, passenger lines were abandoned and replaced by bus routes.
+But continuous Improvements of roads and highways meant more and more of the PE’s inner-city tracks now had to share streets with automobiles and trucks, often slowing rail traffic to a crawl.
+From the mid-1930s on, the PE’s passenger lines were abandoned and replaced by bus routes.

 Between 1945 and 1951, the number of riders carried each year fell by nearly 80 million.
 Not only that but the Interstate Highway System of the 1950s was looming on the horizon.